Car Parking in Japan: A Guide for Overseas Tourists

 As a visitor, you must also ensure you do not park in a forbidden space.
 If the word 駐車場 is followed by 禁止 it means parking is prohibited there.

 Also, make sure that there is a parking space before you enter the parking lot.
-Paid parking in Japan usually advertises that there is parking with a sign saying either “満” when the parking is full or “空” when there is empty space.
+Paid parking usually advertises that there is parking with a sign saying either “満” when the parking is full or “空” when there is empty space.

 Example of Parking Prices